ensemble-ai/exercise-2-camera-control-Glendios/PeerReview-Exercise2.md

 #### Justification

-The camera does work.
-The player is able to move ahead of the camera a certain distance before moving woards the player.
+The camera does work and the movement of the camera is smooth.
+However the vessel does seem to jitter like stage 3 The player is able to move ahead of the camera a certain distance before moving woards the player.
 The only issue I see the that the timer for the camera to recenter on the vessle after not moving is too long.
 The code is easy to follow and read.

 ---